opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

         ),
     )

-A config file contains two main namespaces, 'env' and 'policy'.
+A config file contains two main namespaces, ``env`` and ``policy``.
 Some sub-namespace belong to certain modules in nerveX.
 The module can be specialized defined by users or just use our pre-defined modules.

 For more details, please refer to the `Config <>`_ doc.

+When you are ready with config, you can you construct your RL training/evaluation entry program referring to the following guides step by step.

 Set up Environments
 ---------------------